richgel999/ufo_data/bin/anon_pdf.md

 *   [https://www.amazon.com/Dreamland-Slim-Case-Bruce-Burgess/dp/B000UFLPMM](https://www.amazon.com/Dreamland-Slim-Case-Bruce-Burgess/dp/B000UFLPMM)

-**(PUBLIC DOMAIN)** - 4 August 2007 — Hal Puthoff tells Jacques Vallee he thinks he knows where “the right people” hide with respect to the secret UFO hardware structure.
+**(PUBLIC DOMAIN)** - 4 August 2007 — Hal Puthoff tells Jacques Vallée he thinks he knows where “the right people” hide with respect to the secret UFO hardware structure.
 Puthoff says he believes the government still provides a funding path and a security umbrella, but control of the technical items are in the private sector and the contractors can “trump” government requests.
 Hal says the contractors tell the relevant USG oversight it’s their way or the highway.

 *   [https://www.amazon.com/Forbidden-Science-Pacific-Heights-2000-2009/dp/1949501248](https://www.amazon.com/Forbidden-Science-Pacific-Heights-2000-2009/dp/1949501248)

-**(PUBLIC DOMAIN)** - 21 October 2007 — Bob Bigelow tells Jacques Vallee he received a letter from the DIA expressed interest in UAP research at Skinwalker Ranch.
+**(PUBLIC DOMAIN)** - 21 October 2007 — Bob Bigelow tells Jacques Vallée he received a letter from the DIA expressed interest in UAP research at Skinwalker Ranch.
 The letter says one of their personnel went to the ranch and saw something unexplained.
 The man who runs the project is a GS15 reporting to managers who are eager to move; Bob says any time he mentions a case the DIA contacts already have all the details and say it’s their job to look 20 to 30 years into the future.

 *   [https://www.amazon.com/Forbidden-Science-Pacific-Heights-2000-2009/dp/1949501248](https://www.amazon.com/Forbidden-Science-Pacific-Heights-2000-2009/dp/1949501248)